sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 ```

 You can now export this wrapped model with the same API call we specified upper.
-The same logic would apply if you wish to ignore some `inputs` to can set those in
+The same logic would apply if you wish to ignore some `inputs`, you can set those in
 the `__init__` and reference them in the `forward` pass.

 A concrete example of this is available in the `torch_to_nnef` codebase with regard